-A couple of days ago I was sent my very first disability freedom pass.
+A couple of days ago they sent me my very first disability freedom pass.
 I applied after I realised my health problems meant I would be unsafe to drive.
 At first, I thought getting this freedom pass was great, but it has come with some unforeseen issues for me.

 For those of you who don’t know what a freedom pass is, it’s a travel card that allows you to travel for free.
 The freedom pass is given to people over 60, whereas the disability freedom pass is given to those with a disability.